 We don’t have a firm policy on how often you may submit but because of our volume of submissions, after receiving a rejection we appreciate a few days between submissions.
 Imagine our submission volume and please resist the urge to reply to rejections, even with only a thank you.

-We are usually able to reply to submissions within two weeks (final response time is longer if your story ends up in the maybe stack–you are always notified if your story goes into the maybe stack).
+We are usually able to reply to submissions within a month (final response time is longer if your story ends up in the maybe stack–you are always notified if your story goes into the maybe stack).
 If it has been longer than one month, feel free to query us at the submission e-mail, with QUERY and story title in the subject line.

 Shimmer welcomes submissions from authors outside the United States.
 When possible, please consider having a Paypal account, so payment can be easy on both sides.